Benchmarking near-term quantum devices with the Variational Quantum Eigensolver and the Lipkin-Meshkov-Glick model: The Lipkin-Meshkov-Glick (LMG) Model

 \subsection{The Hamiltonian and Transformations}

 The LMG model describes a collection of $N$ fermions and was introduced by S. Fallieros to study the nuclear phenomenon of giant monopole resonance \cite{LIPKIN1965188,FallierosThesis}.
-In 1965 Lipkin, Meshkov and Glick proposed using the model to benchmark ``techniques and formalisms for treating many-body systems~\cite{LIPKIN1965188}.''
-In the LMG model each fermion can be in one of two $N$-fold degenerate energy levels labeled by quantum number $\sigma=\pm 1$; the original physical example given is two total-angular-momentum coupling shells of a nucleus~\cite{LIPKIN1965188}.
+In 1965 Lipkin, Meshkov and Glick proposed using the model to benchmark ``techniques and formalisms for treating many-body systems.''
+In the LMG model each fermion can be in one of two $N$-fold degenerate energy levels labeled by quantum number $\sigma=\pm 1$; the original physical example given is two total-angular-momentum coupling shells of a nucleus.
 Another quantum number $1\leq k\leq N$ labels fermionic modes~\cite{LIPKIN1965188}.
-The LMG model is an example of a pairing model, which have long been of interest as targets for quantum simulation~\cite{wu2002polynomial}.
+The LMG model is an example of a pairing model.
+Pairing models such as the LMG and the Bardeen-Cooper-Schrieffer (BCS) have long been relevant in nuclear and condensed matter physics, and as such they are of interest as targets for quantum simulation~\cite{wu2002polynomial}.

 The LMG Hamiltonian is given by